ibm-cloud-docs/containers/cs_cluster_scaling.md

         ```
         {: pre}

-        If you Tiller pod errors with an `Error: ImagePullBackOff` event, make sure that your cluster can pull images on the public network, such as enabling a public gateway for VPC clusters, and try again.
+        If your Tiller pod errors with an `Error: ImagePullBackOff` event, make sure that your cluster can pull images on the public network, such as enabling a public gateway for VPC clusters, and try again.
         {: tip}

 4. Add and update the Helm repo where the cluster autoscaler Helm chart is.